baihongguo/JAGWAS/README.md

 ```

 Only AF, BETA/SE, and SCORE/VAR or Zscore are a must-have.
 If any of the other columns are missing from your summary statistics files, simply fill them out using NA.
-Note that all the input summary statistics files must include the same sets of variants.
+Note that all the input summary statistics files must include the same sets of variants and also in the same order.

 <br />
 <br />